apache/nuttx/configs/samv71-xult/README.txt

 SAMV71 Versions
 ---------------

-WARNING: "The newer SAMV71 have 6 GMAC queues, not 5.
+WARNING: The newer SAMV71 have 6 GMAC queues, not 3.
 All queues must be configured for the GMAC to work correctly, even the queues that you are not using (you can just configure these queues with a very small ring buffer.)